Ab initio study of time-dependent dynamics in strong-field triple ionization

 where the single electron spin functions correspond to $\alpha(i)\equiv |\up\rangle_i$ and $\beta(i)\equiv |\dn\rangle_i$.
 To have a completely antisymmetric wavefunction $\psi_{ij}(r_1,r_2,r_3,t )$ is antisymmetric under exchange of $i$ and $j$.
 As pointed out in \cite{Ruiz06} all three components of $\Psi$ in the sum in Eq.~\eqref{wf} are orthogonal in spin space.
 Since the Hamiltonian \eqref{ham} is spin independent, all three terms in the sum evolve independently, so that it is enough to evolve a single one and to obtain the remaining two by appropriate change of indices.
 Assuming the wavefunction to be antisymmetric in $r_1$ and $r_2$ we find the appropriate ground state in this symmetry class by an imaginary time propagation of TDSE, and this gives the ground state energy $E=-4.619$a.u. quoted above.

-We here consider ionization by a short, 2-cycle pulse.
-For such a short pulse it is imperative to construct the envelope in such a way that the vector potential, $A$, vanishes after the pulse has passed \cite{Eckhardt10}, i.e., for $0<t<T_p$,
+We here consider ionization by an extremely short, 2-cycle pulse.
+While such short pulses are at the extreme limits of experimental availability, considerable progress towards their realization has been made \cite{Kim2013,Ossiander16,Kubel16,Calegari16,Ciappina17,Chen17}.
+The ionization process is then determined by few instances of time when the amplitude is large - that simplifies the detailed analysis of spin-dependent dynamics.
+For such a short pulse it is imperative to construct the envelope in such a way that the vector potential, $A$, vanishes after the pulse has passed \cite{Eckhardt10}.
+We therefore take $F(t) = -\partial A/\partial t$ with